TAUSIF

 Estate Link Property Manager

-A property platform that finally retired the residents-and-rent spreadsheet across several towers.
-Six tools, one source of truth, with the right screen for whoever's logged in.
+A property platform that replaced the residents-and-rent spreadsheet across several towers.
+Six tools in one place, with the right view per role.

 Core Tools